cjamesw302/Common_Scents/README.md

 CJ Williams' case study for the Teksystems' Q2 Full-Stack Developer course.

 # Summary
-Common Scents is a (fictious) baked-goods delivery service in which users can sign up and order delicious desserts.
+Common Scents is a (fictitious) baked-goods delivery service in which users can sign up and order delicious desserts.

 # Instructions
 - Register an account the service